leezhenghui/tsnode-proxify/README.md

 1. **Interaction style** for a method call in node.js

-    - Sync: The method `completion` should be the same time point as method invocation being returned.
+    - `Sync`: The method completion should be the same time point as method invocation being returned.

      ```
      e.g: